 - Rebecca Taylor (ACIArb)

-- William Godwin (practicing Arbitrator, panel member CIETAC and DIAC)
+- William Godwin QC (practicing Arbitrator, panel member CIETAC and DIAC)

 Mediation is growing in use generally, but has long been a useful process in construction disputes.
 Multi party disputes can be particularly difficult to settle using traditional negotiation methods, and the availability of adjudication involving only two parties can tend to fragment multi party disputes.
 There is considerable experience within the team in this respect – both acting as Mediator and representing clients in mediation.
 Members have conducted numerous successful mediations both in multi party and more straightforward dual party disputes.

 All members of the team are able to represent clients in mediation.